ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 registry called "DMARC Tags" exists.
 That registry should be updated as described in this section.

-Names of DMARC tags used in DMARC Policy Records are registered with IANA in this registry.
+Names of tags used in DMARC Policy Records as part of "tag-value" pairs are registered with IANA in this registry.
 Entries are assigned only for values that have been documented in a manner that satisfies the terms of Specification Required, per [@RFC8126].
-Each registration includes the tag name; the specification that defines it; its status, which is one of "current", "experimental", or "historic"; and a brief description of the tag.
+Each registration includes the tag name; the specification that defines the tag; the status of the tag, which is one of "current", "experimental", or "historic"; and a brief description of the tag.
 The Designated Expert needs to confirm that the provided specification adequately describes the tag and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.

 To avoid version compatibility issues, tags added to the DMARC specification are to avoid changing the semantics of existing records